complike/GhostMeta/README_EN.md

 ----------------------------------------------------------------------

-License
+## License

-  - GhostMeta source code – GNU General Public License v3.0 (see LICENSE file).
-  - GhostEngine v40 binary – proprietary, statically linked,
-    not covered by GPL.

-GhostMeta source code – MIT License (see LICENSE file).
+### GhostMeta (source code)
+GhostMeta is released under the MIT License.
 This allows free use, modification, distribution, and integration of the GhostMeta source code in both open‑source and proprietary projects.

+See the LICENSE file for the full MIT License text.

+### GhostEngine v40 (binary)
-GhostEngine v40 binary – proprietary, not open source, not included in this repository.
+The GhostEngine v40 binary is proprietary and not open source.
-The GhostEngine is distributed as a separate, closed‑source binary under its own proprietary license.
+It is not included in this repository and is distributed separately under its own proprietary license.

-This license explicitly forbids:
+The GhostEngine license explicitly forbids:

-redistribution of the GhostEngine binary
+- redistribution of the GhostEngine binary

-reverse engineering, decompilation, or disassembly
+- reverse engineering, decompilation, or disassembly

-modification or extraction of internal algorithms
+- modification or extraction of internal algorithms

-integration into competing forensic or cryptographic engines
+- integration into competing forensic or cryptographic engines

-Linking (static or dynamic) to the GhostEngine binary is permitted as long as the binary remains a separate, unmodified component and is not merged or repackaged in a way that obscures its origin.
+Static or dynamic linking to the GhostEngine binary is permitted only if:

-Summary:
+- the binary remains unmodified
+- it is kept as a separate component
+- its origin is not obscured or repackaged

+### Summary
-- GhostMeta → MIT License (open source)
+- **GhostMeta → MIT License (open source)**
-- GhostEngine → Proprietary License (closed source, binary‑only)
+- **GhostEngine → Proprietary License (closed source, binary‑only)**

 This dual‑license model allows GhostMeta to remain open and community‑driven while ensuring that the GhostEngine technology remains protected.